ICJIA/icjia-sfs-2024/content/program-summary.md

 - Sexual assault agencies
 - Healthcare providers including medical and mental/behavioral health professionals

-Recommended Partners:
+Recommended partners:

-- People with Lived Experience
+- People with lived experience
 - Partner Abuse Intervention Programs
 - Community leaders/stakeholders, including members with community influence
-- Courts: judges, attorneys, guardian ad litems, court appointed special advocates, victim-witness advocates, administrative staff of dependency/juvenile, family, domestic violence, and drug courts
+- Court personnel: Judges, attorneys, guardians ad litem, court-appointed special advocates, victim-witness advocates, administrative staff of dependency/juvenile, family, domestic violence, and drug courts
 - Crisis nurseries
 - Early intervention programs, such as your local Child and Family Connections for ages 0 to 3
 - Faith-based leaders
-- Family case management: e.g., WIC, child protective services, family support services, child welfare agencies, foster care programs
+- Family case management: WIC, child protective services, family support services, child welfare agencies, foster care programs
 - Hospitals, emergency medical services, primary health care providers
 - Housing authorities
-- Local parent groups (e.g., PTA)
+- Local parent groups, such as parent-teacher associations
 - Schools, including special education programs
 - Social service agencies
 - Substance use disorder prevention and treatment services
 - Illinois Family Violence Coordinating Councils
-- Culturally-specific organizations
+- Culturally specific organizations
 - Public health departments

-### Direct Services
+**Direct Services**

-Safe From the Start primarily serves young children (birth to 5 years of age) who have been exposed to violence in the home or community and their families or caregivers.
-“Exposure to violence” is defined as being a victim or witness of abuse, neglect, or maltreatment or a witness to domestic, physical, or sexual violence, or other violent crime.
-Children older than five years maybe served if the primary client is ages 0-5.
+SFS primarily serves young children from birth to 5 years of age who have been exposed to violence in the home or community and their families or caregivers.
+Children older than five years may be served if the primary client is aged 0 to 5. _Exposure to violence_ occurs with being victimized or witnessing abuse, neglect, or maltreatment or a witness to domestic, physical, or sexual violence, or other violent crime.

-While sites may operate differently, a core of case management and clinical staff must provide direct services to children and their families.
-Programs are highly encouraged to recruit professionals from the community to provide direct services, whenever possible.
-SFS sites must develop referral/outreach system that addresses confidentiality issues.
-Additionally, sites must create a SFS Coalition that addresses the implementation organizational change, enhancement of information sharing and management information systems protocol creation, and other related tasks.
-Direct services shall include an intake and assessment process (including evaluation and post-service assessment) and clinical and family support services.
+While sites may operate differently, a core group of case management and clinical staff must provide direct services, including intake, assessment, and clinical support to children and their families.
+Staffed by community-based professionals, SFS sites also provide confidential referrals for additional services and resources.

-Upon referral, a SFS staff member will meet with the primary caregiver and child(ren) to share SFS services and assess their needs.
-During the first few visits, select assessment tools must be completed with the primary caregiver for each child receiving services.
-These assessment tools allow the staff and the larger SFS program and evaluation team to understand what children exposed to violence are experiencing and how to best support them.
+When a child or family is referred to the SFS program, a staff member meets with the primary caregiver and child clients to share SFS service information and assess their needs.
+During the first few visits, assessment tools are completed with the primary caregiver for each child receiving services.
+These assessment tools allow staff and the SFS program and evaluation team to understand what the child clients are experiencing and how to best support them.
 They also serve as an educational tool for the caregiver and can facilitate relationship building between SFS staff and family.
-Clinical supervision of therapists is required for this program.

-### Public Awareness
+**Public Awareness**

 The SFS program model’s third component is public awareness.
-Efforts to involve community members, increase public awareness, incorporate community input during planning, and educate residents about the scope of the problem are essential.
-These efforts range from community presentations, community events, professional trainings, media campaigns, and other methods for increasing awareness of childhood exposure to violence.
+Essential efforts include community member involvement, increased public awareness, community-informed planning, education about the scope and impact of childhood exposure to violence, and promoting healing services.
+Public awareness activities range from community presentations and events to professional trainings and media campaigns.